tlcoles/03-Challenge-PW-Generator/README.md

 * Converting input object and converting it to a number using parseInt()
 * Scope of values (not just in functions)
 * Targeting element for output with getElementById
-* Making it simpler by using querySelector
+* Making it simpler by using querySelector ... and realizing that didn't work as expected

 ## Gratitude
 * Xandromus via Github for project starter code